-Over the past four years, we can see an increase in the number of employees at our suppliers who benefit from our share of living wage payments from 34% to 42%, where the proportion of the production volume representing the employees receiving our share of living wages increased from 7% to 8%.
+From 2021, employees receiving our share of living wages has decreased from 40% to 38% due to the decrease of number of employees at supplier level.
+The proportion of production volume where living wage are paid has increased from 7% to 8%.
 However, it is notable that the workers who are not part of our living wage program are located within the EU and/or have collective bargaining agreements and functional union representation in the factories.